Central Asians in ancient Indian literature

-Central Asia and Ancient India have long traditions of social-cultural, religious, political and economic contact since remote antiquity.
-The two regions have common and contiguous borders, climatic continuity, similar geographical features and geo-cultural affinity.
+The ancient Indian literature contains numerous references to the people of Central Asia, reflecting a long history of socio-cultural, religious, political and economic contact since remote antiquity.
+The two regions have a common and contiguous border, climatic continuity, similarities in geographical features and geo-cultural affinity.
 For millennia, there has been a flow of people, material and ideas between the two.

 Physical map of Central Asia from the Caspian Sea to the west, to Inner Mongolia in the east.